inaimathi/serve-sml/README.md

 - Simplify processServers and processClients
 - Start thinking about how you're going to define the HTTPServer struct
 - Actually parse incoming requests
+- Acutally generate responses based on them
+- Think about growing buffers

 ##### Musings